john-kheir/home/docs/config/startup.md

 # Startup Services

-A startup service is an automatic calling of any of the available commands, even the ones that are defined via extensions.
+A startup service is any of the available commands and extensions, that get started automatically.

-When Core0 boots, it will start all services defined in the TOML files specified in the `[include]` section of the main configuration.
+When Core0 boots, it will start all startup services defined in the TOML files specified in the `[include]` section of the main configuration.

-A service can define a list of dependencies where the service will only run `after` all the its dependencies have ran successfully.
-A service is considered running according to certain configurable criteria.

-Structure of startup service:
+Startup services are defined as follows in a `[startup.{service-id}]` section:

 ```toml
 [startup.{service-id}]